NEUdeep/Re-Learn2Branch/README.md

 ## Exact Combinatorial Optimization with Graph Convolutional Neural Networks (Ecole+Pytorch+Pytorch Geometric reimplementation)

-This is reimplementation of the proposed GNN model from the paper "Exact Combinatorial Optimization with Graph Convolutional Neural Networks" [NeurIPS 2019 paper](https://arxiv.org/abs/1906.01629) using the [Ecole library](https://github.com/ds4dm/ecole).
+This is the update for reimplementation of the proposed GNN model from the paper "Exact Combinatorial Optimization with Graph Convolutional Neural Networks" [NeurIPS 2019 paper](https://arxiv.org/abs/1906.01629), Pytorch version [learn2branch-ecole](https://github.com/ds4dm/learn2branch-ecole) using the [Ecole library](https://github.com/ds4dm/ecole).

 As mentionned, this repo only implements the GNN model.
-For comparisons with the other ML competitors (ExtraTrees, LambdaMART and SVMRank), please see the original implementation [learn2branch](https://github.com/ds4dm/learn2branch) and Pytorch version [learn2branch-ecole](https://github.com/ds4dm/learn2branch-ecole).
+For comparisons with the other ML competitors (ExtraTrees, LambdaMART and SVMRank), please see the original implementation [learn2branch](https://github.com/ds4dm/learn2branch).

 <table style='border:none;'>
   <tr>